LoveDoveDog/ranli.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jiawei Zhang is currently a postdoctoral scholar in the Department of Information Engineering at [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk), working with [Prof. Ying-Jun (Angela) Zhang](https://staff.ie.cuhk.edu.hk/~yjzhang/).
+Ran Li is currently a postdoctoral scholar in the Department of Information Engineering at [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk), working with [Prof. Ying-Jun (Angela) Zhang](https://staff.ie.cuhk.edu.hk/~yjzhang/).
 He obtained the Ph.D. degree in Computer and Information Engineering from [The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen)](https://www.cuhk.edu.cn), with an advisory of [Prof. Chuan Huang](https://sse.cuhk.edu.cn/faculty/huangchuan).
 Previously, he obtained the B.Eng. in Communication Engineering (Yingcai Honors College) from the [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn).